 When the threshold is reached, injector PW (pulse width) will be cut to 0 for a split second until MAP (manifold pressure) drops back below the limit if overboost protection is turned on (and configured to fuel cut, which is typically how it would be setup).
-Therefore with the default settings on a factory naturally aspirated vehicle, if your try to boost too near to 150 KPa you will feel the engine cut out when Overboost Protection kicks in.
-This can feel like as ingle cut, or it can feel like the car is erratically cutiting out and bucking if you try to be off the limiter.
-The Hysteresis value lets you determine how far the boost tore off or before the overboost protection is turned off allowing the injectors to fire again.
+Therefore with the default settings on a factory naturally aspirated vehicle, if you try to boost too near to 150 KPa, you will feel the engine cut out when Overboost Protection kicks in.
+This can feel like a single cut, or it can feel like a reaction cut and bucking if you stay on the throftle and confinitue to bounce off the limiter.
+The Hysteresis value lets you determine how far far the boost pressure has to drop before the overboost protection is turned off allowing the injectors to fire again.
 This 150kpa Overboost Protection limit, and the hysteresis, are very easy to configure in the tuning software on the Overboost Protection dialog under the Extended Menu in TunerStudio MS.

-NOTE-- for factory forced induction cars (supercharger or turbo) the default boost cut limit will vary by model.
+NOTE- for factory forced induction cars (supercharger or turbo) the default boost cut limit will vary by model.
 Typically this will be about 20% above the factory boost levels normally seen on the vehicle model.
 Please see the vehicle specific docs for your MSPNP2 model/vehicle for further details on the default limit on your car.
 Tuning is the same as above.